Photographic Professional Practices

 Unlike becoming an artistic photographer, a career as a photography teacher is far more straightforward.
 Firstly, you will more than likely need to have completed an undergraduate degree in an artistic field.
 From here, you will need to start your training to become a teacher but which kind of training depends on the level you wish to teach.
 For myself, that would be to start at a college level so it would be teaching 16+ years old.
 Now in the UK, to teach at this level, you should have Qualified Teacher Status (QTS) which is something that you can apply for after you complete a Postgraduate Certificate in Education (PGCE).

 A PGCE is typically a 1 year course (if you do it full time) that trains you to become a teacher.
 It combines the understanding of theoretical studies behind teaching and the actual practical element of being in a classroom through placements in schools.
 It is not a requirement to teach but it is often encouraged as the theoretical studies taught on the courses create a solid foundation for you to be a better teacher.
 At the end of the course, you will be awarded with a postgraduate certificate meaning this is a level 7 qualification but it is not equivalent to a Masters degree as a PGCE is only worth 60 credits and a Masters requires 180.
 Like almost all qualifications post 18, a PGCE costs.
 The average tuition fee in 2024/25 for UK students was £9,250 (£15,000 for international students) however there are some ways to help with funding, most commonly being another student loan.
 Unfortunately, completing a PGCE and getting QTS doesn’t guarantee you a job but with the growing number of pupils in schools nationwide, there is a high need for new teaching talent.
+As my goal is to start my PGCE straight away after getting my undergraduate degree, I have looked around at different courses and different providers and I have found one that I want to do.
+I aim to complete my PGCE at Canterbury Christchurch University as I am going to move near that area.

 Personally, I don’t want to stay in teaching at a college to sixth form level for my entire career.
 I want to move higher, onto university lecturing.
 To do this, you will first need to complete a Masters in a related subject to what you wish to teach.
 Masters courses are offered by most universities, the trick is finding the correct course for you.
 As I want to stay as a photography lecturer, I would need to complete a Masters of Fine Art (MFA).
 After looking at some courses and hearing stories about the course, I would want to complete my MFA at Ulster University.
 This course is 1 years (full-time) and costs around £9,600.